LeoMichaels/MichaelsDataProjects/README.md

 ### Dashboard Link : https://github.com/LeoMichaels/MichaelsDataProjects/blob/99687e90b2ed7021905b616fdacd46a89dc421c8/PBI_GITHUB_Source1_Tunisian_RealEstate_PracticeAnalysis.pdf
 <br />
 <br />
-Summary: Used Descriptive Trend analytics and separating categories of expensive to not-expensive properties.
-The graphs shows different regions having pricier or less-pricier properties of which there are several categories - Apartments or larger building desigations.
-The next step being included in this is a distinction on what the "High, Medium, Low" designate.
-This was assigned to each property based on how far away they were from the median price of their property.
-So if they deviated far from what was normal, it was either High or Low.
-The objective here was to make decisions on say to prefer Apartment Properties in City or Region "XYZ" over something else merely because it had lower price prices.
-But I may be lacking the Real-Estate nuance required to justify such a decision - I will amend this example accordingly when finishing the next step.
+Summary: This project involves descriptive trend analysis of property prices in Tunisia, with a focus on differentiating between expensive and affordable properties.
+The analysis breaks down property prices by region and property type (e.g., Apartments, larger buildings).
+The next step involves categorizing properties as "High," "Medium," or "Low" based on how far their price deviates from the median price in that region.

+The goal is to help decision-makers prioritize properties that offer better value.
+For example, a lower-priced apartment in Region "XYZ" could be more attractive than a similarly priced property in another region.
+However, I recognize that I may be missing some of the real estate-specific nuances needed to fully justify such decisions.
+I plan to refine this approach as I progress with the next steps of the project.
 <br />